 Human disease is rare but can be severe.
 Disease can be spread to humans through direct contact with infected animals or contaminated animal materials.
-Anthrax has also been used as a bioterrorism agent.
+Anthrax has also been used a bioterrorism agent.
 Prevention mechanisms implemented early by public health authorities can decrease the risk of infection.

 Anthrax is a reportable animal disease to the Chief Veterinary Officer (CVO) under the Reportable and Notifiable Disease Regulation of the Animal Health Act.
-The CVO can report the case to the Provincial Health Officer (PHO) under the Information Sharing Agreement for the Sharing of Zoonotic Communicable Disease Reports from the CVO to the PHO or Delegate.
+The CVO can report the case to the PHO under the Information Sharing